russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 Databases are generally faster at comparing and working with numbers as opposed to text.

-Worse than that, since the user has to type the genre name when they enter a new favourite movie, they might make a typo.
+Worse than that, since the user has to type the genre name each time they enter a new favourite movie, they might make a typo.

 That could result our our `Movie` table having data like this: